roop/roop.github.io/_posts/2016-04-23-ads-in-app-store-search.md

 ---

-[^1]: Unless you count the ads at the bottom of posts in my site
+[^1]: Except the plug for my apps at the end of posts in this website